saky-semicolon/Propositional-Logic-in-Artificial-Intelligence/Readme.md

 | ∨ | p or q (disjunction)  | p ∨ q  |
 | →  | if p then q (conditional/implication)  | p → q  |
 | ↔ | p if and only if q (biconditional)  | p ↔ q  |

+Two primitive statements are defined as follows,

+    s: Your handbag is stylish
+    c: I like its colour.

+Connectives join primitives statements into more complex statement: <br>

+Your handbag is stylish and I like its colour.

+    In symbolic: s ∧ c

+Connective “but” has an identical role as “and”, thus, use same symbol ∧ <br>
+Your handbag is stylish but I like its colour <br>

+    In symbolic: s ∧ c